ClaireMoles1/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Who should take part

-These 3 days contain specialist modules to help you succeed and improve in particular areas of the [Digital by Default Service Standard](/service-manual/digital-by-default).
+These days contain specialist modules to help you succeed and improve in particular areas of the [Digital by Default Service Standard](/service-manual/digital-by-default).

+These days are now encompassed within the [service manager induction](/service-manual/the-team/learning-and-development/service-manager-induction)programme.

-Unless already very familiar with digital in government, participants should complete either the [specialist digital foundation day](/service-manual/the-team/learning-and-development/foundation-day) or the [service manager induction](/service-manual/the-team/learning-and-development/service-manager-induction) before taking part in the open programme.
+Unless already very familiar with digital in government, other participants should complete the [specialist digital foundation day](/service-manual/the-team/learning-and-development/foundation-day) before taking part in the open programme.

 All sessions will run at a central London location.